Iraqi invasion of Kuwait: Iraq–United States correspondence

 On 25 July 1990, April Glaspie, the U.S. ambassador to Iraq, asked the Iraqi high command to explain the military preparations in progress, including the massing of Iraqi troops near the border.
-In turn, Saddam attacked American policy with regards to Kuwait and the United Arab Emirates (UAE):
+In turn, Saddam attacked American policy with regard to Kuwait and the United Arab Emirates (UAE):

 So what can it mean when America says it will now protect its friends?
 It can only mean prejudice against Iraq.
 This stance plus maneuvers and statements which have been made has encouraged the UAE and Kuwait to disregard Iraqi rights.
 If you use pressure, we will deploy pressure and force.
 We know that you can harm us although we do not threaten you.
 But we too can harm you.
 Everyone can cause harm according to their ability and their size.
 We cannot come all the way to you in the US, but individual Arabs may reach you.
 We do not place America among the enemies.
 We place it where we want our friends to be and we try to be friends.
 But repeated American statements last year made it apparent that America did not regard us as friends.